Places of worship in Burnley: St John the Baptist

 St John the Baptist, on Bracewell Street, was founded in 1892.
 This mission was founded as St Saviour's.
 Fr Aukes, a Dutch priest set up a chapel over a blacksmith's shop.
 Bishop Vaughan laid the foundation stone for a two-storey school-chapel in 1893, and at the end of that year the chapel was opened by Archbishop Scarisbrick.

 Between 1896 and 1902 there were three priests here for a short time.
 By 1901 the number of scholars had risen from about 160 to 380.
 Fr Shine (1902-1913) built a new house and a church in 1908, with the foundation stone laid by Bishop Casartelli.

 St Mary Magdalene

-St Mary Magdalene, on Gawthorpe Road, was founded in 1883 on Haslem Street.
+St Mary Magdalene was founded in 1883 on Haslam Street.
 In 1980 it moved to a new church on Gawthorpe Road.
 Initially Sunday Mass was celebrated by the priest from St Mary's.
 The mission was made separate in 1887, by which time it had cost over £20,000, half of which had been provided by St Mary's and the Towneley Family.
 Fr Raymond, a Belgian priest, served from 1887 until his retirement in 1901.
 He added new infant schools.
 Between 1901 and 1914 the mission was in the charge of Fr Harrison, with a new church being built in 1904, together with a new presbytery, a men’s club and schools extension.